xbeat/Machine-Learning/README.md

 Xavier Weight Initialization

 Xavier initialization is a crucial method for deep neural networks that helps maintain consistent variance of activations across layers.
 It sets initial weights by drawing from a distribution with zero mean and variance scaled by the number of input and output connections.

+## Regression Model Evaluation Metrics in Python

+Mean Squared Error (MSE) Implementation

+Mean Squared Error serves as a fundamental metric in regression analysis, measuring the average squared difference between predicted and actual values.
+It penalizes larger errors more heavily due to the squared term, making it particularly sensitive to outliers in the dataset.

 ## Combinatorics Fundamentals